Last Updated on June 19, 2023 by Chase Manhattan

 WD-40, gasoline, an industrial bucket, or some kind of industrial container will be required as well.

-Most cars have sensors under part of the chassis.
+Most modern cars have sensors under part of the chassis.
 So, that’s probably where you will be looking.
+More specifically, along the exhaust pipe manifold – also known as the headers.

-To find the sensor, lift the vehicle with a car jack.
+To find and remove the oxygen sensor sensor, lift the vehicle with a car jack.
 In order to remove the oxygen sensor, you will need to have access to the underside of your vehicle.

 Make sure that the vehicle is on level ground, is in the park position and that the emergency brake is engaged before lifting the car.